Harrier (dog breed): History

 Sources have widely conflicting stories about the origins of this breed.
 According to one, the earliest Harrier types were crossed with Bloodhounds, the Talbot Hound, and even the Basset Hound.
 According to another, the breed was probably developed from crosses of the English Foxhound with Fox Terrier and Greyhound.
 Yet another regards the Harrier as simply a bred-down version of the English Foxhound.
-Although there are many working Harriers in England, the breed is still not recognised in that country.

 In any case, today's Harrier is between the Beagle and English Foxhound in size and was developed primarily to hunt hares, though the breed has also been used in fox hunting.
 The name, "Harrier", reveals the breed's specialty - compare "harehound".
 The Harrier has a long history of popularity as a working pack-dog in England.

 The Harrier is the most commonly used hound by hunts in Ireland, with 166 harrier packs, 37 of them mounted packs and 129 of them foot packs, spread throughout the country.
 In Ireland it is used to hunt both foxes and hares, with some packs hunting mainly foxes.